 If you use fresh berries for this recipe, I recommend finding a reputable local source.
 Otherwise, I recommend these dried elderberries online.
 (This is a reputable brand and the best deal I’ve found!)

 Note: Prices on Amazon change all the time.
-If you’re buying elderberries during cold and flu season, the price will be higher than the offseason.
+If you’re buying elderberries during cold and flu season, the price will be higher than in the offseason.

 I found local raw honey at a health store in my town.
 This raw honey is good too, and I’ve seen it in my local Walmart.
 This honey is from Brazil though, so chances are it won’t offer allergy relief (unless you live in Brazil!).